Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Option 3: Production
 ====================
 For production systems onnx or torchscript are much faster.
+Make sure you have added a forward method or trace only the sub-models you need.

 .. code-block:: python

     # ----------------------------------
     # torchscript
     # ----------------------------------
-    model = LitAutoEncoder()
+    autoencoder = LitAutoEncoder()
-    torch.jit.save(model.to_torchscript(), "model.pt")
+    torch.jit.save(autoencoder.to_torchscript(), "model.pt")
     os.path.isfile("model.pt")

 .. code-block:: python